How to make a living as a Digital Solopreneur

 Sell your skills and expertise to clients.
 This is great if you have marketable skills like writing, graphic design, programming, or digital marketing.

-• Pros: Quick way to start earning, flexible schedule
+Pros: quick way to start earning with a flexible schedule

-• Cons: Client hunting can be tough, income fluctuates
+Cons: client hunting can be tough and income fluctuates

 Create and sell ebooks, courses, templates, or printables.
 Once created, digital products can generate passive income.

-• Platforms: Gumroad, Teachable, Etsy (read other platforms)
+Platforms: Gumroad, Teachable, Etsy (more digital product platforms)

 Promote other people’s products and earn a commission for every sale made through your referral.